 ‘When millions of years had passed, the second root-race came into being.
 This second race was less ethereal than its predecessor, for the races following each other in time grew constantly more material, more solid, more opaque, down to the fourth root-race.

-‘About the middle period of the life-cycle or duration of this second root-race, these buds grew more numerous, and became what zoologists would probably call human “spores” or “seeds,” or what H.P.
-Blavatsky with even more accurate metaphor, called “vital sweat.”
-Thus many of these buds at certain seasons, after the parent-entity had become mature, would leave the parent-body as do the spores or seeds of plants today. . . .
+‘About the middle period of the life-cycle of this second root-race, these buds grew more numerous and became what zoologists would probably call human spores or seeds, or what H.P.
+Blavatsky called “vital sweat.”
+Thus many of these buds at certain seasons, after the parent-entity had become mature, would leave the parent-body as do the spores or seeds of plants today. ...
 Millions might indeed perish, but other millions would successfully grow into beings alike unto the bodies of the parents which gave them birth.’
-(ET 312)
+(ET3 152)

 ‘Towards the middle of the third race there occurred the most marvellous and epoch-making event in the history of humanity; and this was the infilling of the unself-conscious humanity with mind and its godlike powers.
 [This] occurred at about the middle point of the Mesozoic era, which we may perhaps put at the beginning of the Jurassic epoch, when the kings of the earth were the gigantic reptilian monsters whose fossilized skeletons are so frequently found in the rocks of that era.’
 (MiE 237-40)

-‘[T]he separation of the sexes occurred among the animals or beasts before the same event took place in the human family.’
-(ET 323fn)
+‘[T]he separation of the sexes occurred among the animals or beasts before it took place in the human family.’
+(ET3 160)

 ‘[A]t the end of the third race, there followed the great stock-race which we call the fourth [the Atlanteans], which was the most material of all in its physical development – that race in which matter reached its climax of evolution, its highest point of unfolding.
 All the powers of matter were then functioning in every direction, but spirit was correspondingly in obscuration.